tamtran4869/sql_challenge/Balanced_tree/solutions.md

 FROM sales;

 ```
-Tranfer to the function to get total quantity:
+Transfer to the function to get the total quantity:
 ```sql
 DROP FUNCTION IF EXISTS get_total_qty;
 DELIMITER $$